www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check htop.
 * Update Prometheus based Podman deployment.
 ## Open Tasks
+* [ ] Nightly service restart does not work.
+The service crashes during the start.
+    * [ ] Maybe the Playwright installation in the container image is faulty.
 * [ ] Playwright cannot start Firefox for full stack tests.
-* [ ] Remove symbiosis project from website, as it is of too low quality.
+* [ ] The logging of the loki container has to be reduced.
 * [ ] Fix this warning in the program on the live server.

 ````